Adit-Jain-srm/PrepWise.AI/docs/SETUP.md

    - This is fixed in the latest version
    - All form inputs now have explicit text colors
    - Refresh your browser to see the changes

+9. **"DOMMatrix is not defined" (Vercel deployment)**
+   - This error occurs when `pdf-parse` v2 tries to use browser APIs in serverless environments
+   - **Solution**: The project now uses `pdf-parse` v1.1.1 which is serverless-compatible
+   - Ensure you've run `npm install` after pulling the latest changes
+   - The API route is configured with `runtime = "nodejs"` to ensure Node.js runtime on Vercel
+   - If the error persists, verify that `next.config.ts` includes `pdf-parse` in `serverExternalPackages`

 ### Debug Mode